Saturday, 19 September 2009

 To the limit!

 It's all about respecting moral fiber and following the rails that were well built in advance.
 Or at least that's what we are ought to say.
-If your life is built on certainty and safety you can for the better skip the first 30 years of your live and restart it from then on.
+If your life is built on certainty and safety you can for the better skip the first 30 years of your life and restart it from then on.
 It's all about pushing yourself to the limit.
 The thing about that all is that people are afraid of what might happen, afraid of the consequences that these events might imply.
 But, honestly, there's nothing that beats measuring yourself.
 You need to learn to go to the bone, whatever it brings, whatever the consequences.
 Measuring yourself in no matter what way is a spiritual experience that escapes so many of us.
 Try it and accept the consequences and there will always be a new goal to attain!

 Saturday, 29 August 2009